Suburb overview

 Proportion of separate houses versus units, townhouses, and other home types.
 Useful for investors assessing rental demand mix.

 Balmoral is a smaller community of 4,173 — about 76% of the Queensland suburb median (5,474) — so investors should factor in the narrower buyer pool and longer average time-on-market.
 Median household income of $138,892/year runs 54% above the Queensland suburb median of $90,298, indicating strong purchasing power and the type of demographic profile that tends to sustain premium property prices through market cycles.
-Rent of $450/week (71% coverage of the $2,729/month median mortgage) leaves a gap of roughly $779/month that a typical investor bridges with negative gearing, depreciation and capital growth.
+Median rent of $740/week (as at Mar 2026, Residential Tenancies Authority (Qld)) equates to roughly $3,207/month — about 118% of the $2,729/month median mortgage repayment recorded at the 2021 Census.
+On those figures rental income covers most or all of the recorded repayment, but repayments on new loans have risen with interest rates since 2021, so re-run the coverage at today's rates before treating this as a cash-flow suburb.
 At 4 km from the Brisbane CBD, Balmoral sits inside the high-demand inner ring — properties here compete directly with the city's employment, transport and amenity networks.
 Only 57% of dwellings are separate houses (vs 77% state median), so this is a unit-heavy market where body-corporate decisions and strata supply meaningfully shape investor returns.

 This suburb suits long-term investors due to steady population growth and affordable entry prices.
 Look for established streets close to schools and shops rather than raw new-estate land.
-Local rents consume roughly 17% of household income — a useful sanity check on tenant affordability.
+At the 2021 Census, local rents consumed roughly 17% of household income — a dated but useful sanity check on tenant affordability.

 How Balmoral stacks up against the median of all Queensland suburbs in our dataset.
 Positive values mean Balmoral sits above the state median; negative means below.